foshesco/acft-grader-app/README.md

 None.

 Ads and analytics
-ACFT Calc collects aggregate, anonymous statistics, such as the percentage of users who use particular features, to improve the app.
+ACFT: Grader collects aggregate, anonymous statistics, such as the percentage of users who use particular features, to improve the app.

-No personal data is used to target ACFT Calc’s ads.
+No personal data is used to target ACFT: Grader’s ads.

 Information usage
 We use the information we collect to operate and improve our website, apps, and customer support.